 - Brush oil on all sides of each tenderloin and season with salt and pepper.

 - Heat a cast-iron griddle or heavy-bottomed skillet to smoking hot and sear the beef on both sides as well as the edges, about 3-4 minutes.
 Transfer the beef to a plate and place in the refrigerator to cool completely.

 - Melt the butter in a small skillet set over medium heat and add the mushrooms and shallots.
 Cook stirring often until tender, about 5 minutes.
 Stir in the garlic.

 - Add the wine and simmer until all liquid has evaporated, about 4-5 minutes, stirring occasionally.
 Remove from the heat and stir in the parsley and thyme.
 Add salt and pepper to taste.

 - Transfer the mixture to a small dish and refrigerate to cool.

 - In a medium saucepan set over medium heat, melt 2 tablespoons butter.
 Add the onions and thyme, cook stirring until the onions are soft, 2-3 minutes.
 Add the wine and bring to a boil and reduce by two-thirds, then add the beef stock.
 Continue to boil to reduce to half.
 Strain the sauce through a fine-mesh sieve into a small saucepan and set over medium-low heat.
 Add the Worcestershire sauce and whisk in the mustard.
 Add salt and pepper to taste and bring back to a boil.

-- In a small dish add the remaining tablespoon of soft butter and the flour, mash to a paste.
+- In a small dish add the remaining 2 tablespoons of soft butter and the flour, mash to a paste.
 Remove the sauce from the heat and whisk the butter/flour paste into the sauce.
-Return to the heat and cook about 2 minutes longer, until the sauce is slightly thickened.
+Return to a low heat and cook about 2 minutes longer, until the sauce is slightly thickened.
 Remove the sauce from the heat, cover and set aside.